Projectplace/JS-SDK/README.md

 ## Setup

-* Run: git update-index --assume-unchanged js/credentials.js
+* Run: "git update-index --assume-unchanged js/credentials.js"
 This ignores changes you make to the credentials file.
 * Add consumer key and secret to /js/credentials.js
 * Point your PP OAuth Callback to where your index.html is.